1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

 Mr. Bopp served as Legislative Director and General Counsel to Senator Susan Collins of Maine from 1999 to 2003.
 He was Chief Counsel to the Subcommittee on Oversight and Investigations of the Committee on Education and the Workforce in the U.S. House of Representatives from 1998 to 1999, where he investigated alleged improper activities undertaken by Teamsters’ officials.
 Before that, he worked on the Congressional investigation of campaign finance abuses as senior investigative counsel to the House Committee on Government Reform and Oversight and as counsel for the Senate Committee on Governmental Affairs.
 He also previously served as counsel on the Senate Permanent Subcommittee on Investigations.
 Mr. Bopp served as outside general counsel to the campaign to re-elect Senator Susan Collins.

-Mr. Bopp received his law degree cum laude in 1992 from Harvard Law School where he was Articles Editor on the Journal of Law and Public Policy.
-He graduated magna cum laude, with honors, in public policy from Brown University in 1987.
+Mr. Bopp received his law degree cum laude from Harvard Law School where he was Articles Editor on the Journal of Law and Public Policy.
+He graduated magna cum laude, with honors, in public policy from Brown University.